-We also recognise that the cost of public transport fares is an issue and barrier to use for some residents.
+There are also some other issues that our long term policy needs to address.
+We recognise that many rural areas do not have bus services and the cost of public transport fares is an issue and barrier to use for some residents.
 Affordable fares are essential to encourage increased use of public transport and create a fully inclusive public transport system.